danwing/cidfi/draft-wing-cidfi.md

   |  Ok                                |                  |
   |<-----------------------------------+                  |
 ~~~~~
-{: artwork-align="center" title="Client re-transmitting lost nonce"}
+{: #ex-lost-nonce artwork-align="center" title="Example of a Client Re-transmitting Lost Nonce"}

 There are two types of metadata exchanged, described in the following sub-sections.

 ### Server to Network Elements {#server-to-network}

-The server communicates to network elements via the client which then
+The server communicates to CNEs via the client which then
-communicates with the network element(s).
+communicates with the CNE(s).
 While this adds
 communication delay, it allows the user at the client to authorize
 the metadata communication about its own incoming (and outgoing) traffic.

 The communication from the client to the server are using a CIDFI-dedicated
-QUIC stream over the same QUIC connection as their primary communication.
+QUIC stream over the same QUIC connection as their primary communication ({{ex-comm}}).

 ~~~~~ aasvg
                CIDFI-aware       CIDFI-aware